IBM/aspera-cli/README.erb.md

 # <a name="cli"></a>Command Line Interface: <%=tool%>

-The `asperalm` Gem provides a command line interface (CLI) which interacts with Aspera Products (mostly using REST APIs):
+The `aspera` Gem provides a command line interface (CLI) which interacts with Aspera Products (mostly using REST APIs):

 * IBM Aspera High Speed Transfer Server (FASP and Node)
 * IBM Aspera on Cloud (including ATS)